GoogleCloudPlatform/apigee-samples/monolith-to-microservices-based-on-paths/README.md

 Overtime, more microservices will be created for each of the paths - and this should be fully transparent for the apps that are clients to the "original" API - and the traffic flow should get dynamically routed to the appropriate microservice.

-Eventually, the monolith will be fully decomissioned.
+Eventually, the monolith will be fully decommissioned.

 ## Challenges in this scenario